Exercise, Brain Imaging, Cognition, and Gait in Parkinsonism

 503-418-2601 or firstname.lastname@example.org

-National Institutes of Health and the Medical Research Foundation
+National Institutes of Health, Collins Trust, and the Medical Research Foundation of Oregon, OHSU Parkinson Center of Oregon.

 Subjects will receive $25 for each gait and cognitive test session, $25 for each MRI test.
 For those participating in the Exercise and Education intervention, subjects will receive a $5 for attending each exercise/education classes (for a total of $270, if attend all sessions).